atouchet/rust-alloc-no-stdlib/alloc-stdlib/README.md

 ## Documentation
 Currently there is no standard way to allocate memory from within a module that is no_std.
-This provides a mechanism to allocate memory using the stdlib-independent memory allocation system described by rust-alloc-no-stdlib describe a memory allocation that can be satisfied entirely on the stack, by unsafely linking to calloc, or by unsafely referencing a mutable global variable.
+This provides a mechanism to describe a memory allocation that can be satisfied entirely on the stack, by unsafely linking to calloc, or by unsafely referencing a mutable global variable.
 This library currently will leak memory if free_cell isn't specifically invoked on memory.